Impact of a Controller Failure

 In a Controller cluster, the three Controllers divide the workload among themselves.
 Should one Controller fail, the remaining two Controllers will continue operations as normal with no impact to data plane traffic.

 If the failed Controller was the cluster leader, one of the remaining Controllers will take over as cluster leader.
 This change in leadership has no direct impact on operations.
-If a cluster IP address has been created, that IP address will move to the new leader, which will begin ARPing (advertising) the address.
+If the Controller cluster IP address has been created, that IP address will move to the new leader, which will begin ARPing (advertising) the address.

 A Controller cluster requires at least two of its 3 nodes to be up, in order to maintain quorum.
 This eliminates the “split brain” scenario in which two devices are simultaneously active (primary) with potentially conflicting configuration updates.